CyrusNajmabadi/lang-design/CollectionLiterals.md

             // further additions of the remaining elements
             ```

-            Note: the name of the parameter is required to be '`capacity`'.
+            Note: the name of the parameter is required to be `capacity`.

             This form allows for a literal to inform the newly constructed type of the count of elements to allow for efficient allocation of internal storage.
 This avoids wasteful reallocations as the elements are added.